arunx2/xcodeutils/README.md

 <b>find-unused-resource.sh </b>

 A small utility which generates a report of unused resources (png, jpg) in the xcode project.
-Searches all the source folders( .h, .m) and user interface definitions (.xib, .nib).
+Searches all the source folders( .h, .m) and user interface definitions (.xib, .nib ، .storyboard).
 This will generate a list of candidates for cleaning up.

+We now support gif,jpg,png,jpeg image File.
+We now support .storyboard file

 <i>False positives:</i> <br>
 <ul>